WPGA-TV: As an independent station and MeTV affiliate

+Sale to Gray Television

+Marquee Broadcasting announced on February 15, 2023, that it would trade WPGA-TV and WPGA-LD to Gray Television in exchange for Gray's KNIN-TV serving the Boise, Idaho, market.
+The station swap would complete a key objective for Gray by giving it a full-service station in every market in Georgia, the company's home state (although Gray does not own stations in the Chattanooga or Jacksonville markets which each include some Georgia counties).
+The swap was consummated on May 1, 2023.

 Newscasts

 WPGA first started a newscast in April 2001; it was dropped in January 2002.
 In July 2007, Register Communications contracted with Independent News Network (INN) for news production.
 Originally, INN produced 30 minute newscasts at 7 and 11 p.m.
 For economic reasons, the 11 p.m. newscast was later canceled.
-In August 2008, WPGA and The Telegraph started a production partnership for a morning show, Kenny B and Charles E Your Mix in the Morning, on WPGA-FM 100.9 (6 a.m. to 9 a.m.) and on Channel 58 (6 a.m. to 7 a.m.).
+In August 2008, WPGA and The Telegraph started a production partnership for a morning show, Kenny B and Charles E: Your Mix in the Morning, on WPGA-FM 100.9 (6 to 9 a.m.) and on channel 58 (6 to 7 a.m.).
 The original owner of INN filed bankruptcy in January 2009, leading to the cancellation of the 7 p.m. newscast.

+In 2022, NewsNet was producing newscasts for both WGTA and WPGA with the newscast titled Georgia's News at Nine.
+The production ended in 2023.

+On April 1, 2024, Gray Television relaunched newscasts for WPGA-TV produced by Atlanta sister station WANF; a few weeks prior to that, WPGA-TV began simulcasting Atlanta News First at 10 from WPCH-TV.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In April 2010, WPGA began carrying This TV on its second digital subchannel.
 In early spring 2011, the station began airing select MeTV programs on its primary channel; the station would later begin carrying the complete MeTV schedule on digital channel 58.2.
 In August 2011, the station had agreed to add select programs from KIN TV, an African-American subchannel network distributed by MGM Television, to its primary subchannel (the network never launched).
 On September 26, 2011, WPGA became a charter affiliate of Bounce TV, carrying the network on digital subchannel 58.3.
 On July 2, 2015, This TV replaced Bounce TV on sub-channel 58.3, which was previously on WPGA-LP channel 50; Bounce TV was then taken up by WMGT-TV on digital channel 41.3.

 Since the 2014–15 television season, WPGA-TV has been gradually adding MeTV programming to the main channel in place of syndicated programming as contracts with its syndicators expired.
 By April 1, 2020, WPGA-TV became a full time MeTV affiliate and added Ion Television on 58.4, Grit on 58.5, and Court TV on 58.6 to its subchannel lineup.
 On April 17, the station added Start TV, Decades and Movies! to its lineup.